 SBA Line of Credit Frequently Asked Questions (FAQs)

-This article has provided a lot of information about SBA line of credit rates, terms and requirements.
+This article has provided a lot of information about the SBA line of credit rates, terms, and requirements.
 However, some questions are asked more frequently than others, which we’ve tried to address here.
-If we haven’t answered your question about the SBA CAPLine program, feel free to share it with us in the FitSmallBusiness forum, and we’ll provide an answer.

 Through the SBA CAPLine program, which is also referred to as SBA lines of credit, your business can get up to $5 million in financing.
 You can use this financing for your short-term and seasonal working capital needs.
 Your loan amount will be based on the actual or projected cash flow needs of your business.

-Yes, with an SBA line of credit your lender will require you to pledge collateral.
-This will depend on the specifics of your loan approval, but you might need to provide business and personal collateral sufficient to cover at least 100 percent of the loan amount.
-Individuals with 20 percent or more ownership interest will also provide a personal guarantee.
+Yes, with an SBA line of credit, your lender will require you to pledge collateral.
+This will depend on the specifics of your loan approval, but you might need to provide business and personal collateral sufficient to cover at least 100% of the loan amount.
+Individuals with 20% or more ownership interest will also provide a personal guarantee.

 To apply for an SBA line of credit, you’ll generally follow the same process as used for an SBA 7(a) loan.
 This will include providing a significant amount of information and completing an application.
 SBA applications can be complicated, and so it’s best to follow step-by-step application instructions to make sure you don’t miss anything.

 An SBA CAPLine is a type of SBA loan that will allow your business to get a line of credit up to $5 million for short-term or cyclical working capital financing.
-There are four different SBA lines of credit that can help you if you have seasonal needs, want financing for a specific contract, are a builder or just need general working capital.
+Four different SBA lines of credit can help you if you have seasonal needs, want financing for a specific contract, are a builder, or just need general working capital.